 Instructions

-- In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat the butter for 1 minute on medium speed in a large bowl until completely smooth and creamy.
+- In a large bowl using a handheld mixer or stand mixer fitted with a paddle attachment, beat the butter for 1 minute on medium speed in a large bowl until completely smooth and creamy.
 Add the brown sugar and granulated sugar and mix on medium high speed until fluffy and light in color.
 Beat in egg and vanilla on high speed.
-Scrape down the sides and bottom of the bowl as needed.
+Scrape down the sides and bottom of the bowl with a silicone spatula as needed.

 - Once chilled, the dough will be slightly crumbly, but will come together if you work the dough with your hands as you roll into individual balls.
 Scoop and roll balls of dough, about 1 Tablespoon of dough each, into balls.
 Bake for 8-10 minutes, until barely golden brown around the edges.
 They will look extremely soft when you remove them from the oven.
 Allow to cool for 5 minutes on the cookie sheet.
 If the cookies are too puffy, try gently pressing down on them with the back of a spoon.
 They will slightly deflate as you let them cool.
 Transfer to cooling rack to cool completely.